matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 Please have a look at the Content-Type Negotiation section of the [[Setup]] instructions.

 ### Why doesn't Internet Explorer show HTML snippets as part of the JSON response?
 This is due to how the response content is parsed when using the iframe transport, which is required by Internet Explorer.
-Have a look at [an explanation and solution from user espeoneefi](https://github.com/blueimp/jQuery-File-Upload/issues/659#issuecomment-2999298).

 ### Why do I get a JSON parsing error?
 Your JSON response is probably not valid JSON.